HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 The Deployment Property Manager allows developers to view and update deployment properties on many items at one time.
 This is a much more convenient way of managing deployment properties.

-The Deployment Property Manager can be opened by right-clicking on the TDS project or any Sitecore item in the Solution Explorer and choosing “**Deployment Property Manager**”.
+The Deployment Property Manager can be opened by right-clicking on the TDS project or any Sitecore item in the Solution Explorer and choosing "**Deployment Property Manager**".
 This opens a window showing the **Exclude Items From, Child Item Synchronization** and **Item Deployment** properties for all the Sitecore items under the item selected in the Solution Explorer.

 ![](/Images/chapter4-propertymanager.png)